Temetias/homepage-2020/src/blog_content/managing-event-handlers-in-classes.md

 ## To Close Things Up

 What I showed here is not necessarily the golden solution you were looking for.
-But what it is, in my opinion, a decent workaround to an annoying problem.
+But it is, in my opinion, a decent workaround to an annoying problem.
 Overall, all this would've been avoided by not using class based API in the first place and avoiding the use of ```this``` altogether.
 But we don't always have the benefit of choosing the libraries we work with.
 It's situations like these, when workarounds like this are valuable.